-The off-the-vehicle wheel balancer is designed for static and/or dynamic balancing of car and light-truck wheels weighing up to 150 lb. and having an overall diameter of 44".
-An optional wheel guard is available especially for balancing wheels with a rim diameter of more than 20", but not mandatory for wheels of less than 20" rim diameter as the balancer has a maximum speed of 98 rpm only.
-With optional wheel guard the maximum wheel diameter is reduced to 37".
+The off-the-vehicle wheel balancer is designed for static and/or dynamic balancing of car and light-truck wheels weighing up to 150 lbs and having an overall diameter of 44".

-In addition to conventional balancing operations, irregular running conditions of the wheel caused by geometric deformations of the rims and unbalances of the tires, hence unsmooth ride, can be identified, improved or, if possible, even eliminated.
+In addition to conventional balancing operations, irregular running conditions of the wheel caused by geometric deformations of the rims and/or tires, hence unsmooth ride, can be identified, improved or, if possible, even eliminated.
 By exact adjustment of the two wheel components relative to each other optimum wheel running conditions or at least balance weight minimisation can be achieved.

-Fig. 1 View of wheel balancer
+Fig. 1 View wheel balancer